Sef99/classical_buddy/README.md

 # Classical_buddy
-Learn about classical composers and their awesome music with this Discord Bot.

 This is a simple Discord bot, mainly created for me to learn.
 I might add more features to it in the future.
 Using it is pretty straightforward.